Complete Guide to the Strasbourg & Colmar Christmas Markets (2025)

 Because we were working around work and school schedules, we planned two nights in Colmar, one night in Strasbourg and one night in Paris.
 It was perfect!
 Did you know Paris has Christmas markets too?

-Colmar - We stayed two nights in Colmar at the Grand Hotel Bristol.
+We stayed two nights in Colmar at the Grand Hotel Bristol.
 This is our second stay at this property.
 Rooms are a great size.
 I recommend paying for the full breakfast.
 We get our money's worth in cappuccinos when we travel.
 This hotel is directly in front of the Colmar train station.
-If you are not renting a car it couldn’t be easier.
+If you are not renting a car, it couldn’t be easier.
+Also, the shuttle to the Christmas markets picks up across the street.

-Strasbourg - We stayed just one night in Strasbourg at the Hotel du Corbeau.
-The hotel is in a great location, just a three minute walk to the Strasbourg Cathedral and several markets.
+In Strasbourg you want to stay within the inner circle of the historic city center because they block cars from driving through there during Christmas Market season, so you want to be able to walk or hop on the tram.
+We stayed just one night in Strasbourg at the Hotel du Corbeau.
+The hotel is in a great location, just a three-minute walk to the Strasbourg Cathedral and several markets.

 The Colmar Christmas Market Shuttle picks up and drops off in front of the Colmar Train Station.
 If you prefer to walk or the shuttle lines are too long, the markets and historic Colmar are just a 10-minute walk.
 If you are staying in the historic area, you’ll be able to walk to all of the markets.